ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 ## SaaS

 SaaS stands for *Software as a Service*.
-This is what often takes the place of desktop apps these days.
+This is what often takes the place of desktop apps on current devices.
 Instead of building a piece of software that users install on their computers, you build the functionality on a server, and you provide a way for users to intereact with that software - either through a browser, or through an app.
-You run the software on a server, and you offer this as a service to end users.
+You run the *software* on a server, and you offer this as a *service* to end users.

 There are many advantages of this model over the older desktop application model.
 It means you don't need to deal with distribution; users might need to download an app once, but they don't need to download the full application.
 If you have a bug in your server software, and you fix it, you know that you've fixed that bug for all of your users.